As long as I'm here, it doesn't matter where here is.

 It could have been solved last night by an adult president who's really serving his constituents.

-It could have been solved last night, could have been solved yesterday afternoon.
+It could have been solved yesterday afternoon.

-Instead, Obama has chosen to what he always does, politicize everything for the purposes of mischaracterizing Republicans and conservatives and fundraising.
+Instead, Obama has chosen to do what he always does, politicize everything for the purposes of mischaracterizing Republicans and conservatives and fundraising.

-Leaving and meanwhile, these women are being told they can't get these contraceptives.
+Leaving, and meanwhile, these women are being told they can't get these contraceptives.

-Now they're being lied to about that.
+Now, they're being lied to about that.

 Obama is treating his own supporters as dirt.